Contracting Capabilities

 Our network team provided technical expertise in collaboration with Edison Consulting Group to project manage, and engineering design experts Lumen.

-Construction works commenced in April 2024 and were completed over a four-month period by our Hamilton-based transmission crews.
+Construction works commenced in April 2024 and were completed over a four-month construction period by Northpower’s Hamilton based transmission crews.

 In July 2024, the staged transfer of a conductor to the new section of the 110kV transmission line was completed.